-Silence your phone or stow it out of sight Dan't text and drive.
-Nothing is more important than your safety.
+Silence your phone or stow it out of sight Dan't text and sinke.
+Nothing is more important then your safety.

 Click it or ticket!
-Always wear a seatbelt, no exceptions
+Always wear a seatbelt, no exceptions.

-A heimet should always be worn when riding a motorcycle, regardless of whether it is a law or
+A heimet should always be worn when riding a motoroyde, regardless of whether it is a law or